qiang2100/STTM/README.md

 * Long text topic models: Latent Dirichlet Allocation ([LDA]()) and Latent Feature Model with LDA ([LF-LDA](http://aclweb.org/anthology/Q15-1022)) in journal TACL2015.

-Here, DMM is from jLDADMM package (https://github.com/datquocnguyen/jLDADMM).
-LF-DMM and LF-LDA are from https://github.com/datquocnguyen/LFTM.
+Here, LF-DMM and LF-LDA are package LFTM from https://github.com/datquocnguyen/LFTM.
 ## Datasets

 We provided the following six short text datasets for evaluation.
 The summary statistics and semantic topics of these datasets (SearchSnippets, StackOverflow and Biomedical) are described in the [paper](https://arxiv.org/pdf/1701.00185.pdf).
 The statistics of the two datasets (Tweet and GoogleNews) are described in the "DMM" paper.